jeffrey16lewis/weather-service/README.md

 # weather-service
+1. From the command line, build the application by running: mvn install
-1. run application  with: mvn spring-boot:run
+2. run application with: mvn spring-boot:run
 * localhost:8080/weather/{city}
 * localhost:8080/weather/info/{woeId}